story by Susan Melnyk

 6) Bigger is not always better.
-Although the size of the larger cities Christmas markets are impressive and the lights and decorations beautiful, the smaller Christmas markets have a wonderful ‘small town’ feel that gives you a sense of what this tradition was built on.
-Grab some friends or join a USO tour to take in the event with a larger crowd.
-If you go just you and your spouse or your family, you’ll still feel a part of something bigger and these markets are the perfect way to meet new people and expand your circle!
+Although the sizes of the larger cities’ Christmas markets are impressive and the lights and decorations are beautiful, the smaller Christmas markets have a wonderful ‘small town’ feel that gives you a sense of what this tradition was built on.
+Grab some friends or join a tour to take in the event with a larger crowd.
+If you go with just you and your spouse or your family, you’ll still feel a part of something bigger.
+Plus, these markets are the perfect way to meet new people and expand your social circle!

-Check the event calendar for updates on all the scheduled Christmas markets in Germany, especially those near our U.S. military bases.
+Check event calendars for updates on all the scheduled Christmas markets in Germany, especially those near U.S. military communities.

 Like us on Facebook to stay up to date on events in Germany this holiday season & beyond!